gardenlinux/gardenlinux/README.md

 Garden Linux frequently publishes snapshot releases.
 These are available as machine images in most major cloud providers as well as file-system images for manual import.
 See the [releases](https://github.com/gardenlinux/gardenlinux/releases) page for more info.

 ## Documentation
 Garden Linux provides a great documentation for build options, customizing, configuration, tests and pipeline integrations.
 The documentation can be found within the project's `docs/` path or by clicking <a href="https://github.com/gardenlinux/gardenlinux/tree/main/docs">here</a>.
-Next to this, you may find a corresponding `README.md` in each directory explaning some more details.
+Next to this, you may find a corresponding `README.md` in each directory explaining some more details.
 Below, you may find some important documentations for continuous integration and integration tests.

 ### Continuous Integration
 Garden Linux can build in an automated way for continuous integration.
 See [.github/workflows/README.md](.github/workflows/README.md) for details.